Ayudha Porattam: Reception

-Critical response

 The New Indian Express gave the film a negative review and wrote that "Ayudha Porattam is confused issues, and misguided direction.
 A few more misadventures such as this, rather than resurrecting the hero’s dipping career, will, on the contrary, make it non-existent".
-Sify gave a similar review and stated that " The basic premise of the story is interesting, but the screenplay and characters are half-baked".
+Sify too gave a negative review and stated, "The basic premise of the story is interesting, but the screenplay and characters are half-baked".

-Box office

-The film was a failure at the Chennai box office.